oprypin/crsfml/audio/streams.md

 end
 ```

-You must return a non-empty slice when everything is all right, or an empty one if playback must be stopped, either because an error has occurred or because there's simply no more audio data to play.
+You must return a non-empty slice when everything is all right, or `nil` if playback must be stopped, either because an error has occurred or because there's simply no more audio data to play.

 SFML makes an internal copy of the audio samples as soon as `on_get_data` returns, so you don't have to keep the original data alive if you don't want to.